tindandelion/driving-carla/docs/_posts/2021-05-06-submit-simple-command.markdown

 ## Let's drive!

 So now we can submit that simple command to the simulator and see what happens (source code [here][controller-code])!
 And indeed, the car starts moving forward with acceleration, and also is steering slightly to the left.
-At least, we've now learned that negative values in `steering_angle` correspond to the left direction.
+At least, we've now learned that negative values in `steering_angle` will steer the car to the left.

 <p  style="text-align: center;">
     <img src="{{ site.baseurl }}{% link images/constant-throttle.gif %}" alt="Constant throttle">